hphelion/documentation/moonshot/prepare.releasenotes.md

  2. Go to line 245 and add the -k switch.
 Change the command `" curl  #(keystone_protocol...` to `" curl  -k #(keystone_protocol...`

  3. Execute this command:
- `knife cookbook upload knife cookbook upload -o /opt/dell/chef/cookbooks/ -V -k /etc/chef/webui.pem -u chef-webui`
+ `knife cookbook upload -o /opt/dell/chef/cookbooks/ -V -k /etc/chef/webui.pem -u chef-webui`

  4. Remove the Cloud and create it again.